 How Many Beers Are In A Single Bottle Of Wine?

 Nothing says "let's party" like a good math problem.
 Let's say you're enjoying a movie with your partner.
-They like wine, you like beer.
+They like classic wines, and maybe you like beer.
 It was a tearjerker, and they've gone ahead and finished the whole bottle in one sitting.
 No judgment — you've topped off a solid pyramid of beer cans yourself.
 In your drunken stupor, you're wondering: Which of you drank more?
+Is a bottle of wine equal to a six-pack of beer?

 Wine most commonly comes in a 750-milliliter bottle, whereas beer comes in different sizes.
 Let's say you've been drinking 12-ounce cans of domestic beer.
 To make science teachers everywhere proud, we're going to translate ounces into milliliters so we stay consistent.
 12 ounces is roughly 355 milliliters, which means that when purely looking at volume, there are 2.11 12-ounce cans in a single bottle of wine.